authenticvision/ethereum-eips/EIPS/eip_draft_asset_bound_non-fungible_tokens.md

 To do this in a secure, inseperable manner, the `ORACLE` must issue an `ATTESTATION`, where the `ORACLE` testifies that s particular ASSET associated with an ANCHOR has been CONTROLLED when defining the receiving `to`-address for any token transfer.

-Via `transferAnchor(attestation)` transfers are permissionless, i.e. neither the sender (`from`) nor the receiver (`to`) need to sign.
+`transferAnchor(attestation)` is permissionless, i.e. neither the sender (`from`) nor the receiver (`to`) need to sign.
 Transfer authorization is solely provided through the `ORACLE`'s `ATTESTATION`.
+Note depending on the use-case, the implementation of `ATTESTED-TRANSFER-LIMITS` is needed for security reasons.

-Additionally a structure is proposed, how FLOATING (temporarily decoupling the token from the anchor, hence enabling "traditional" ERC-721 transfers) may be implemented using the present standard.
+We also outline the FLOATING-concept (temporarily decoupling the token from the anchor, hence enabling "traditional" ERC-721 transfers without implementation) may be implemented using the present standard.

-## TODO

-- Wording
-  - `ATTESTATION` may be reserved: <https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/>`ATTESTATION`s/

 ## Motivation

-The widely spread ERC-721 considered that NFTs can represent "ownership over physical properties [...] as well as digital collectables and even more abstract things such as responsibilities" - in a broader sense, we will refer to those as `ASSETS`.
+The well-known ERC-721 outlines that NFTs can represent "ownership over physical properties [...] as well as digital collectables and even more abstract things such as responsibilities" - in a broader sense, we will refer to all those things as `ASSETS`.

-The following proposed standard extends ERC-721 and elevates the concept of representing physical or digital off-chain `ASSETS` by strictly anchoring the `ASSET` inseperably into an NFT.
-This implies that a change in ownership over the `ASSET` inevitably must be reflected by a change in ownership over the anchored digital NFT.
-Moreover, being in control over the off-chain `ASSET` must mean being in control over the anchored NFT.
+The following proposed standard extends ERC-721 and elevates the concept of representing physical or digital `ASSETS` by strictly anchoring the `ASSET` inseperably into an NFT.
+Consequently, a change in ownership over the `ASSET` inevitably should be reflected by a change in ownership over the anchored NFT.
+Moreover, being in control over the `ASSET` must mean being in control over the anchored NFT.

-Additionally or alternatively NFTs according to this proposed standard allow to anchor digital metadata inseperably to the `ASSET`.
-When the `ASSET` is a physical asset, this allows to design "phygitals" in their purest form, i.e. making a single phygital asset with a physical and digital component that are inseperable.
+The proposed NFTs allow to anchor digital metadata inseperably to the `ASSET`.
+When the `ASSET` is a physical asset, this allows to design "phygitals" in their purest form, i.e. creating a "phygital" asset with a physical and digital component that are inseperable.

-The proposed standard primarily aims to onboard physical assets into dApps, which do not have digital processing capabilities.
-Especially such, which do not have signing-capabilities of their own (contrary to EIP-5791's approach using crypto-chip based solutions).
-Note that we do not see any restrictions on using the proposed standard for digital or abstract off-chain `ASSETS`.
+We primarily aim to onboard physical or digital assets into dApps, which do not signing-capabilities of their own (contrary to EIP-5791's approach using crypto-chip based solutions).
+Note that we do not see any restrictions on using the proposed standard also for `ASSETS` with signing capabilities.

-We propose in this standard to complement the existing transfer control mechanisms of a token according to ERC-721, `Approval` according to EIP-721 and `Permit` according to EIP-4494, by another mechanism `ATTESTATION`. `ATTESTATION` is solely issued under the pre-condition of an `ORACLE` verifying that whoever specifies the `to` address has simultanously been in control over the `ASSET`.
+We propose to complement the existing transfer control mechanisms of a token according to ERC-721, `Approval` according to EIP-721 and `Permit` according to EIP-4494, by another mechanism; `ATTESTATION`.
+An `ATTESTATION` is solely issued under the pre-condition of an `ORACLE` verifying that whoever specifies the `to` address or beneficiary address has simultanously been in control over the `ASSET`.
+The `to` address of an attestation may be used for Transfers as well as for approvals.

 Transfers with `ATTESTATION` shall not require signature or approval from neither the `from` nor `to` account, i.e. making transfers permissionless.
 Ideally, signing the transaction is independent from the `ORACLE` as well, allowing different scenarios in terms of gas-fees.

 Tokens according to ERC-721 that implement this standard are named `ANCHORs`.

-Driven by the use case, we propose further properties of the `ATTESTATION` in this standard:

-- A `AllowTransferMode` that is set immutably at contract creation time and allows to limit the authorization mechanisms allowed to transfer. (e.g. AllowTransferAttestation, AllowTransferAttestationBurn, AllowTransferAll)
-- A limit of `ATTESTATIONs` that can be issued per token, and an indication `AttestationMode` wether this limit is mutable. (e.g. LimitImmutable, LimitIncreaseOnly, LimitMutable)
-- A means to block transfer by `ATTESTATION` and through pre-approved operators under certain conditions and an immutable indication wether it's blockable.. (e.g. block all transfers until DeFi Loan is paid off.)
+Note `ANCHOR` can refer to the `bytes32` anchor itself, or the token representing it.

-Lastly, the proposed transfer-mechanism has two major side-benefits, which drastically lower hurdles for onboarding web2 users and increase their security;
+Lastly we want to empathize two major side-benefits, which drastically lower hurdles for onboarding web2 users and increase their security;

-- New users can participate in dApps/DeFi without ever owning crypto currency (when gas fees are paid through a third-party account, typically the ASSET issuer)
+- New users can participate in dApps/DeFi without ever owning crypto currency (when gas-fees are paid through a third-party account, typically the ASSET issuer, who signs `transferAnchor()` transactions)
-- Users cannot get scammed digitally, since common attacks (e.g. wallet-drainer scams) are no longer possible.
-Also mishaps like transferring the NFT to the wrong account, losing access to once account etc can easily be mitigated by initiating another transaction based on proofing control over the `ASSET`, i.e. the physical object.
+- Users cannot get scammed.
+Common attacks (e.g. wallet-drainer scams) are no longer possible or easily reverted, since only the anchored NFT can be stolen, not the ASSET itself.
+Also mishaps like transferring the NFT to the wrong account, losing access to an account etc can be mitigated by executing another `transferAnchor()` transaction based on proofing control over the `ASSET`, i.e. the physical object.

 ## Specification